Bacterial turbulence drives interfacial waves and shape dynamics in phase-separated droplets: Results

-To verify the universality of the wave mechanism and to facilitate analytical treatment, we further use our simulations to investigate interfacial fluctuations on a flat interface separating passive and active fluids in two dimensions (Fig.~S20).
-The fluctuation spectra of the 2D interface show a clear transition in scaling at $1/\ell_v$ (\figref{fig:3}{c}), corresponding to the scale where active flows inject energy into the interface (\figref{fig:3}{c} inset).
-The normalized dynamic structure factor $S_{n}(k,\omega)$ of the flat interface resembles its spherical counterpart, showing clear evidence of propagating modes at $k<k_c$ (\figref{fig:3}{d}).
-Similarly, oscillation frequencies extracted from perturbed interfaces coincide with those from the turbulent steady state (\figref{fig:3}{d} and Fig. S14d-f).
+To test the universality of the wave mechanism and to enable analytical progress, we use our simulations to investigate interfacial fluctuations on a flat interface separating passive and active fluids in two dimensions (Supplementary Figure~20).
+The fluctuation spectra of the 2D interface show a clear transition in scaling at $1/\ell_\mathrm{v}$ (Fig. 3{c}), marking the scale at which active flows most strongly energize the interface (Fig. 3{c} inset).
+The normalized dynamic structure factor $S_{n}(k,\omega)$ of the flat interface resembles its spherical counterpart, showing clear evidence of propagating modes at $k<k_c$ (Fig. 3{d}).
+Oscillation frequencies extracted from perturbed flat interfaces match those obtained from the turbulent steady state (Fig. 3{d} and Supplementary Figure~20d-f).
+Together, these results confirm that the wave mechanism and the role of active flows are not specific to spherical geometry—they also govern planar interfaces in 2D.

-The 2D planar geometry greatly simplifies the analytical treatment \cite{adkins_dynamics_2022,Grant1983Fluctuating,Harden1991Hydrodynamic,Flekky1996Fluctuating}.
-To linear order, the interface height $h(x,t)$ is mainly driven by the normal velocity, i.e., $\partial_{t}h(x,t)=v_{y}(x,y=0,t)$.
-The flow fields in each phase obey the linearized TTSH equation
+The 2D planar geometry greatly simplifies the analytical treatment.
+To linear order, the interface height $h(x,t)$ evolves according to the normal fluid velocity at the interface: $\partial_{t}h(x,t)=v_{y}(x,y=0,t)$.
+The flow fields in each phase are described by the linearized TTSH equation

-where $i=1,2$ denote passive and active fluids, respectively. $\alpha_{i}$ represents the effective damping coefficient, and $\nu_{i}$ is the effective viscosity.
-Here, we drop the fourth-order viscosity to further simplify analytics.
-Solving Eq.~\eqref{eq:nseq} with proper boundary conditions at the interface yields the dispersion relation of the interfacial waves, which agrees quantitatively with simulations $k<k_c$ (Fig.~S21a, see Methods and Sec.~S5 for details).
-In the limit of small $\alpha_{i}$ and $|\nu_{i}|k^{2}\gg\omega$, both justified in Sec.~S5, the dispersion relation reduces to a simple form
+where $i=1,2$ denote passive and active fluids, $\alpha_{i}$ is the effective damping coefficient, and $\nu_{i}$ is the effective viscosity.
+For analytical tractability, we neglect the fourth-order viscosity term.
+Solving Eq.~\eqref{eq:nseq} with proper boundary conditions at the interface yields the dispersion relation of the interfacial waves, which agrees quantitatively with simulations for $k<k_c$ (Supplementary Figure~28a, see Methods and Sec.~S4 for details).
+In the limit of small $\alpha_{i}$ and $|\nu_{i}|k^{2}\gg\omega$, both justified in Sec.~S4F, the dispersion relation reduces to a simple form